v-pbartley/openhack-mc4h/Challenge-8/Readme.md

 }
 ```

-First, obtain a new Token from AD
+First, obtain a new Token from AAD

 ![postman-token](./media/postman-token.png)